zingale/phy504/_sources/parallel-intro.rst.txt

 * New algorithms have been designed to exploit massive parallelism

-* Larger computers mean bigger problems are possible -- as you increase the problem size, the fraction of the code that is serial likely decreases.
+* Larger computers mean bigger problems are possible---as you increase the problem size, the fraction of the code that is serial likely decreases.